survivejs/react-book/manuscript/07_implementing_dnd.md

 ## Preparing Notes to Be Sorted

 Next, we will need to tell React DnD what can be dragged and where.
-Since we want to move notes, we'll want to annotate them accordingly.
+Since we want to move notes, we'll need to annotate them accordingly.
 In addition, we'll need some logic to tell what happens during this process.

 Earlier we extracted editing functionality from `Note` and ended up dropping `Note`.
 It seems like we'll want to add that concept back to allow drag and drop.